k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 When the *Crawler Filter* is empty and the *Override* checkbox is checked:

-* The Crawler is executed on the whole Data Platform.
+* The Crawler is executed on the entire Data Platform.
 * The **override** rules are applied only on the specified *Schema(s)* and *Datasets(s)*.

 **Example of a rule applied on Schema and Dataset level**